 Hiking & skinning Vail Mountain: a message from USFS and Ski Patrol

-With over 3ft of new snow this week and opening day approaching Nov.
-21, more and more people are strapping on their skins and snowshoes and heading up the mountain.
+With all this early season snow and opening day approaching Nov.
+20, more and more people are strapping on their skins and snowshoes and heading up the mountain.
 Your cooperation with Vail Ski Patrol and U.S. Forest Service’s guidelines for safely skinning and hiking up Vail Mountain are what make the opportunity possible.

 A few key pointers:

 Before accessing Vail Mountain, please call 970-754-3049 to find out where we are under construction and where you can access the back country- it changes daily!
 Also inform yourself of the latest snow conditions by contacting CAIC.